RLois4/Option/README.md

-### **OPTION**
+### **Symphony**

 ⚠️ **Project in Development** ⚠️
 This project is currently under active development.
 Features are still evolving, and some functionalities may not be fully implemented yet.

 **OPTION Editor** is a terminal-based code editor designed for developers who value productivity, simplicity, and ease of use.
-With its intuitive interface and minimal distractions, OPTION Editor helps you focus on your code without unnecessary complexity.
+With its intuitive interface and minimal distractions, Symphony Editor helps you focus on your code without unnecessary complexity.

 ### **Key Features**